 IHPs and related medical alerts are kept in a readily accessible place which all staff are aware of.
+These are accessed via provision map and there are medical alerts on Arbor.

-11. Liability and indemnity
+12. Liability and indemnity

 The Trustee Board will ensure that the appropriate level of insurance is in place and appropriately reflects the school's level of risk.
 We will ensure that we are a member of the Department for Education's risk protection arrangement (RPA).